jhwaffles/jhwaffles.github.io/_posts/Parents-Visit.md

 | :---------------------------------------------------------------------: |
 | _Sausage McMuffin, Hash Brown, Green Bean Soup, Shrimp and Bean, Fruit_ |

-Most days a significant portion (>50%) of my dad's food was composed of carbohydrates from fruit, milk, and bread (bun).
+Most days a significant portion (>50%) of my dad's meals were composed of high-sugar food like noodles, breads, flour, and high-sugar fruits.

 ### Week 1 (June 18-June 25)